RobertHRUBY/Fitness-Fatigue-Models/software/utilities/README.md

 | `turnerModel()` | `source_url( https://raw.githubusercontent.com/bsh2/Fitness-Fatigue-Models/main/software/utilities/turnerModel.R )` |
 | `computeModels()` | `source_url( https://raw.githubusercontent.com/bsh2/Fitness-Fatigue-Models/main/software/utilities/computeModels.R )` |

-## Getting started: An introductory example
+## An introductory example (getting started)

-Consider a researcher looking to fit a fitness-fatigue model to a set of experimental data (i.e. a time-series of quantified training load and measured performance values).
+Consider a researcher looking to fit an FFM to a set of experimental data (i.e. time-series of quantified training load and measured performance values)

-*Note, you will need to install the following packages* (`RCurl`,`devtools`) *to follow along in your own R interpreter (e.g. [R-studio](https://rstudio.com/)).
+*Note, you will need to have installed the following packages* (`RCurl`,`devtools`) *to follow along with this example your own R interpreter/environment (e.g. [R-studio Recommended](https://rstudio.com/)).
 You can do this by running the following code:*

     install.packages("RCurl")
     install.packages("devtools")

 ### 1. Load data

-To begin with, the researcher imports or loads their data into the environment.
+To begin with, the researcher imports or loads thier data into the R environment.
 For the purposes of the example, we import a set of mock data provided [here](documentation/data/mockData.csv) using the code below:

     library(RCurl)
     mockData = getURL()
     mockData = read.csv(textConnection(mockData))

-Inspect the structure of the dataset.
-It should be in three column form, in order "days", "performances", "loads".
-NA values should be used in the performances column to indicate missing observed data, and load values of zero indicate that no training occurred on a given day.
+We briefly impsect the structure of the dataset.
+It should be in three column form, in the order "days", "performances", "loads".
+NA values should be used in the performances column to indicate missing observed data, and load values of zero indicate that no training has taken place on a given day in the series.

+Inspect the mock dataset as follows

     head(mockData)

     days   performances    loads
        1          466.2    56.35
        2             NA     0.00